AnicetNgrt/flore1/CONTRIBUTING.md

  I don't expect anyone to do this for me, but if still you do, please send me your piece of documentation or your tutorial in a .md file on [my email](#anicet.nougaret@zohomail.eu).
 I will review it, correct it if needed, send it back to you for approbation, and then push it to master.
  **You will be credited of course !**

-# 🏅 Rewarding contributors
+# 🏅 Rewarding contributors:
+My project includes a `CONTRIBUTORS.md` file where all the contributors whow want to be

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzg1Mzk2NTc1LDIxMDk0NzcyMyw0NjE1MT
+eyJoaXN0b3J5IjpbMzE2Njc4NzM1LDIxMDk0NzcyMyw0NjE1MT
 EzMiwtMTk2NTk3MTUwMCwtMjA1NzA4MzUyOF19
 -->